 There are numerous varieties of Polish soups, ranging from the simple tomato to duck’s blood.
-Our recommendations include zupa grzybowa (forest mushrooms soup) and żurek (sour rye flour soup), which can be complimented with meat, halved eggs and served in a bread-bowl.
+Our recommendations include zupa grzybowa (forest mushrooms soup) and żurek (sour rye flour soup), which can be complimented with meat and halved eggs, and served in a bread-bowl.

 Kiełbasa — Polish sausage

 Kiełbasa are various types of tasty Polish sausage, such as big fat wiejska (garlicky porky veal) and thin Kabanosy (caraway seed pork).
 Unbelievably versatile, they can be served cold, hot, unaccompanied, with mustard or thrown into Bigos and soups.
 It’s been known to adorn cheese on toast.
 Not a recognised dish, more a virtually unheard of post-pub makeshift snack.

 Think a thicker pork wiener schnitzel with fried/mashed/boiled potatoes or even a side of pierogi.
 There might be some salad lurking around the plate too.
 Coleslaw counts as salad.